EratosthenesOfCyrene/Kartenwerkstatt/README.md

 The website uses JavaScript to manage the currently displayed map and update the surrounding interface dynamically.

-The project includes practical experience with:
+The project gave me practical experience with:

 - handling UI state
 - dynamically updating visual content